 What are Mental Disorders?

-According to the World Health Organization (2019), the determinants of mental health and mental disorders include not only personal characteristics, such as the ability to manage thoughts, emotions, behavior and interaction with others, but also social, cultural, economic, political and environmental factors, such as politics, national standards, social protection, quality of life, working conditions and community social support.
+A mental disorder is a continuous change in mood, cognition, and/or behavior that affects basic mental processes such as emotion, motivation, cognition, consciousness, behavior, perception, feelings, learning, and language, among others (Morer et al., 2019).
+There are many types of mental disorders, including depression, bipolar disorder, schizophrenia, dementia, intellectual disability, and autism; however, each manifests differently (World Health Organization, 2019).
+According to the World Health Organization (2019), the determinants of mental health and mental disorders include not only personal characteristics—such as emotions, behavior, and interaction with others—but also social, cultural, economic, political, and environmental factors such as policy, national standards, social protection, quality of life, working conditions, and community social support.

 Carrasco, E., et al. (2015).
 Voluntariado en Salud Mental.
 Obtenido 12 Noviembre 2020, de https://www.uma.es/media/tinyimages/file/Voluntariado_en_Salud_Mental.pdf